staehle/you-need-a-build-system/README.md

 ### The BuildStream Evaluation

 The BuildStream team's evaluation had a bit more work since it doesn't really have an equivalent _OpenEmbedded_ project.
-The closest existing BuildStream project to it is [_FreeDesktopSDK_](https://freedesktop-sdk.io/).
-However, this project is more focused on cross-compiling for container environments, not embedded ones.
-It was decided early on that it wouldn't quite be appropriate to use _FreeDesktopSDK_ as-is.
-Additionally, since we know of BitBake projects that do not use the _OpenEmbedded_ project ([_Isar_](https://github.com/ilbers/isar) for example), we thought it would be fun to also evaluate how well BuildStream does without _FreeDesktopSDK_!
+The closest existing BuildStream project to it is [_FreedesktopSDK_](https://freedesktop-sdk.io/).
+However, this project is more focused on natively built outputs while cross-compiling as little as possible, and wasn't as suitable for the more classical cross-compilation approach for embedded environments that we needed, so it was decided early on that it wouldn't quite be appropriate to use _FreedesktopSDK_ as-is.
+Additionally, since we know of BitBake projects that do not use the _OpenEmbedded_ project ([_Isar_](https://github.com/ilbers/isar) for example), we thought it would be fun to also evaluate how well BuildStream does without _FreedesktopSDK_!

-What the team here created is essentially a minimalist BuildStream framework project that specifically focuses on cross-compiling for embedded environments, much like _OpenEmbedded_, making it a much better analogy than we created earlier with _FreeDesktopSDK_.
+What the team here created is essentially a minimalist BuildStream framework project that specifically focuses on cross-compiling for embedded environments, much like _OpenEmbedded_, making it a much better analogy than we created earlier with _FreedesktopSDK_.
 The only item that was still utilized from them was their prebuilt sandbox.

 ### Pros and Cons